NoahRowe/HorseBetting/README.md

 ## Feature Engineering
 Many features were experimented with throughout the course of this model.
 See the **adding_features** directory for the full code.
 The final features chosen for the model are as follows:
 * gear change: 1 if the horse is running with different gear than its last race, 0 if not
-* horse_rating_rel: the rating assiged to the horse by the Hong-Kong Jockey Club, relative to other horses in the race
+* horse rating: the rating assiged to the horse by the Hong-Kong Jockey Club, relative to other horses in the race
-* last speed rating_rel: the calculated speed rating for the horses last run, relative to other horses in the race
+* last speed rating: the calculated speed rating for the horses last run, relative to other horses in the race
-* average speed rating relative: avgerage calculated speed rating for this horses past runs, relative to other horses in the race
+* average speed rating: avgerage calculated speed rating for this horses past runs, relative to other horses in the race
-* best surface distance relative: the best speed rating acheived by this horse on this surface and at this distance, relative to other horses in the race
+* best surface distance: the best speed rating acheived by this horse on this surface and at this distance, relative to other horses in the race
-* weight rating relative: predicted speed rating based on running weight, derrived from a linear regression based on previous speed ratings and weight values, relative to other horses in the race
+* weight rating: predicted speed rating based on running weight, derrived from a linear regression based on previous speed ratings and weight values, relative to other horses in the race
-* rest rating relative: predicted speed rating based on time since last run, derrived from a linear regression based on previous speed ratings and rest values.
+* rest rating: predicted speed rating based on time since last run, derrived from a linear regression based on previous speed ratings and rest values.
-* going rating relative: average speed rating on this going type, relative to other horses in the race
+* going rating: average speed rating on this going type, relative to other horses in the race
 * jockey, trainer, horse win_percent: percent of races won by jockey, trainer, and horse, relative to other runners in the race
-* jockey, trainer, horse normalized record relative: average of past finishes divided by number of horses in each race, relative to other horses in the race
+* jockey, trainer, horse normalized record: average of past finishes divided by number of horses in each race, relative to other horses in the race
-* trainer-jockey recored relative: record with this combination of trainer and jockey, relative to other horses in the race
+* trainer-jockey recored: record with this combination of trainer and jockey, relative to other horses in the race
 * draw win percent: the win percentage of horses running at this post position
-* average
+* average section 1 speed rating: the average speed rating for the first section of the race for this horse, relative to other horses in the race
+* last section 1 speed rating: the speed rating for this horses last run over the first section of the race, relative to other horses in the race
+* average last section speed rating: the average speed rating for this horse over the last section of the race, relative to other horses in the race
+* last last section speed rating: the speed rating for this horse over the last section of its most recent race, relative to other horses in the race
+* average speed rating ratio,: the average of the ratio of first section speed rating to last section speed rating for each race, relative to other horses in the race
+* last speed rating ratio: the ratio of first section speed rating to last section speed rating for this horses most recent run, relative to other horses in the race

+Most features were scaled relative to the statistics of the other horses in this race.
+Scaling was done using sklearn.preprocessing.StandardScalar (this was found to return better results than min-max or robust scaling functions).

 ## Preditive Model
+Initially, many different machine learning models were experimented with the goal of finding the best one to improve results.
+However, it was soon discovered that the best way to boost results was to focus on data cleaning, feature engineering, and target selection.
+Based on the Charles Spenser article mentioned above, I attempted to determine the relationship between lengths behind winner and implied probability of winning.
+I was looking to use a regression model, rather than classification, due to the extra information that could be gleaned from a continious variable output.
+However, I soon came to realize that a more simplistic solution would be to use the predict_proba method from the logistic regression model.
+This allowed for the prediction of a discrete variable (won or not) and to see the predicted probability that the prediction is true.
+A logisitc regression model was also useful because of its speed and the easy comprehension of having won or not as the target variable.

 ## Betting Model
+Various betting models were

 ## Results